-We can act as a catalyst in the investment markets: to "crowd- in" other investors' money by demonstrating how commercial returns can be made from financing greener infrastructure and projects.
+We can act as a catalyst in the investment markets: to "crowd-in" other investors' money by demonstrating how commercial returns can be made from financing greener infrastructure and projects.

-But we can also be a catalyst in another way, by demonstrating that these returns can be achieved at the same time as following robustly "green" investment principles to secure the long-term green impact of our investments.
+But we can also be a catalyst in another way, by demonstrating that these returns can be achieved at the same time as following these principles to secure the long-term green impact1 of our relevant green investments.

-Every project we support, and every investment we make, has to satisfy these investment principles.
+Every relevant green investment we make has to satisfy these investment principles.
 And, by investing alongside us, other banks and investors are demonstrating support for the same principles.